MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 |[**NET_PACKET_FRAGMENT**](net-packet-fragment.md)|Similar to a memory descriptor list (MDL).
 Each NET_PACKET has one or more of these.|
 |[**NET_RING_BUFFER**](net-ring-buffer.md)|Ring buffer shared between the host and a client, a container for one or more NET_PACKET structures|

 In the NetAdapter model, network traffic is no longer per adapter, as in NDIS, but rather per queue.
-Specifically, WDF objects represent network packet queues.
+Each queue is associated with a ring buffer, which contains a group of packets and pointers to indicate where in the ring to read and write next.

 When your client driver calls [**NET_ADAPTER_CONFIG_INIT**](net-adapter-config-init.md), it provides two queue creation callbacks: [*EVT_NET_ADAPTER_CREATE_TXQUEUE*](evt-net-adapter-create-txqueue.md) and [*EVT_NET_ADAPTER_CREATE_RXQUEUE*](evt-net-adapter-create-rxqueue.md).
-In these callbacks, the client creates transmit and receive queues respectively.
+In these callbacks, the client creates transmit and receive queues.

-In NDIS 6.x, miniports have start and pause semantics; in WDF, queues are only created and deleted.

 The client creates a transmit queue as follows: